elegant-scipy/elegant-scipy/markdown/preface.markdown

 or the error message that I got.
 This generally leads me to [Stack Overflow](http://stackoverflow.com/), an excellent question and answer site for programming.
-If you don't find what you're looking for immediately try generalizing your search terms to find someone who is have a a similar problem.
+If you don't find what you're looking for immediately try generalizing your search terms to find someone who is having a similar problem.
 Sometimes, you realize that you might be the first person to have this specific question (this is particularly likely when you are using a brand new package), but not all is lost!
 As mentioned above, the SciPy community is a friendly bunch, and can be found scattered around various parts of the interwebs.
 Your next point of call is to Google "`<library name> mailing list`", and find